cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 * `Propellers : 0.23` Mesh size of the propellers surfaces

 :warning: The mesh size values are unitless.
 They are consistent with the aircraft dimensions units

+else:
+RANS options:

+*`Number of layer: 20`
+Number of prismatic element layers
+*`height of first layer: 3 e-5 mm`
+Height of the first prismatic cell, touching the wall, in mesh length units.
+*`Max layer thickness: 10 cm`
+The maximum allowed absolute thickness of the prismatic layer.
+*`Growth factor: 1.2`
+Growth factor between edge lengths of coincident tetrahedra *`Feature angle: 80 grad`
+Whenever the dihedral angle of two triangle is smaller than this limit, the resulting edge is understood to represent an actual geometrical feature.
+Larger angles are treated as resulting from approximation of curved surfaces by linear triangles
+*`Surface mesh size: 5 `
+ Surface mesh size factor compared to the aircraft largest dimension, omogeneus everywhere

 Advanced mesh parameters :